Categorical structure in coherent theory of arithmetic: Initiality of coherent arithmetic

-We believe we have convinced the readers at this point that $\T$ is sufficiently strong to develop most of the familiar elementary arithmetics.
-In the next section we will show that the syntactic category $\mc C[\T]$ will be the initial pr-coherent category.
-In particular, we need to show that $\mc C[\T]$ contains a PNO.
-This relies on the ability to code finite sequences of numbers, and we will use the usual G\"odel coding for this.
-During that process, we will freely use basic arithmetic result when needed.

-\section{Initiality of Coherent Arithmetic}
+\section{Initiality of coherent arithmetic}

 The aim of this section is to show that the syntactic category $\mc C[\T]$ of our coherent arithmetic $\T$ is \emph{initial} among pr-coherent categories.
-The main point we need to verify is actually to show that $\mc C[\T]$ \emph{is} a pr-coherent category.
-Once we have shown that, the initiality of $\mc C[\T]$ would actually be easy, since it basically follows from our semantic analysis in Section~\Ref{sec:pno} and how the theory $\T$ of coherent arithmetic is constructed in Definition~\Ref{def:coharith}.
+The main point we need to verify is the existence of a PNO in $\mc C[\T]$.
+Once we have shown that, the initiality of $\mc C[\T]$ follows quite easily from our semantic analysis in \Cref{sec:pno} and how the theory $\T$ of coherent arithmetic is constructed in \Cref{def:coharith}.